Your Child Was Determined Eligible for Arizona Early Intervention Program

 1. Infants and toddlers learn best through everyday experiences and interactions with familiar people in familiar contexts.

-2. All families, with the necessary supports and resources, can enhance their children’s learning and development.
+2. All families can enhance their children’s learning and development with the necessary supports and resources.

 3. The primary role of a service provider in early intervention is to work with and support family members and caregivers in children’s lives.